 There are pre-made platforms that can help you implement NLP into your chatbot.
 Here is a list of great tools:

-How do chatbots look from a user side?
+How do chatbots look from a user's side?

-Instead of regular UX chatbots have Conversational User Interface (CUI).
+Instead of regular UX chatbots have a Conversational User Interface (CUI).

 CUI is communication with technology through text or voice conversation.